spearwolf/signalize/README.md

 [![npm version](https://badge.fury.io/js/@spearwolf%2Fsignalize.svg)](https://badge.fury.io/js/@spearwolf%2Fsignalize)

-> The library for signals and effects on the web
+> __Signals__ and __effects__ for all❗

 ![signalize hero image](hero.png)

+_@spearwolf/signalize_ is a library for creating __signals__, __effects__ and __connections__.

+It is a standalone library and has no dependencies to other frameworks like react, angular, etc.
+Since it is a pure javascript library without side effects or special environment requirements, it can be mixed and used together with other librariers / frameworks without conflict.

-_@spearwolf/signalize_ targets modern browsers and javascript based environments.
+The library targets modern browsers and javascript based environments.
-It is written in **Typescript v5** and uses the new [ecmascript decorators](https://github.com/tc39/proposal-decorators).
+It is written in **typescript v5** and uses the new [ecmascript decorators](https://github.com/tc39/proposal-decorators).

 # ⚙️ Install